nauam/Courses/docs/administration/architecture-and-deployment/aws.md

 ### RDS

-Create an RDS mysql instance, qwcontrol-rds and place it in the qwcontrol-rds security group.
-Specify a database named "qwcontrol".
+Create an RDS mysql instance, rundeck-rds and place it in the rundeck-rds security group.
+Specify a database named "rundeck".
 Note the name of the RDS hostname because it is needed for the Enterprise installation.

 - Go into the AWS Management Console and open the Amazon RDS console at [https://console.aws.amazon.com/rds](https://console.aws.amazon.com/rds)
 - In the top right corner of the AWS Management Console, select the region in which you want to create the DB instance.